 Following graduation in 1989 I rented a tiny, cell-like office in York for £17 a month.
 My entrepreneurial career had started.
 But getting to that point (and years later being able to create and grow a company on a global stage) was the result of one man’s inspiration and devotion to flipping classrooms.

 But this finely-dressed Italian Scot didn’t ‘teach’ us much.
 No, that wasn’t him.
 Romano spent most of his time hosting intensive tutorials and preparing extensive and advance course notes for students – who would then share their new-found wisdom with others.

-Thirty years before the notion of ‘flipping classrooms’ became credible, Romano was at it with gusto.
+Thirty years (three zero) before the notion of ‘flipping classrooms’ became credible, Romano was at it with gusto.
 Rather than lecture students, Romano required all who signed up to his courses to plan, prepare and deliver crafted and comprehensive presentations to their peers.